MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/shardingpolicy.md

 ---
 # Data sharding policy

-The sharding policy defines if and how [Extents (data shards)](../management/extents-overview.md) in the Azure Data Explorer cluster are created.
-Only once an extent is created, you can query the data in it.
+The sharding policy defines if and how [extents (data shards)](../management/extents-overview.md) in the Azure Data Explorer cluster are created.
+You can only query data in an extent once it's created.

 > [!NOTE]
 > * For low latency between ingestion and query, consider configuring [Streaming ingestion](../../ingest-data-streaming.md).